Intervention/docs/image/v3/modifying/effects.md

 > public Image::pixelate(int $size): ImageInterface

-Applies a pixelation effect on the current image with a given pixel size.
+Applies a pixelation effect to the current image with a given pixel size.

 #### Parameters